 More often than not our days don’t feel quite long enough.
 Imagine all the success you could achieve with an additional 5 hours in the day, or imagine the changes that would happen with an entire extra day in the week.

-Although in life, wishful thinking does not always equate to reality, balancing your responsibilities and goals can often feel like navigating a minefield.
-When everything feels like priority one, while very few things actually are, we find ourselves feeling limited throughout our days.
+Although in life, wishful thinking does not always equate to reality, balancing your responsibilities and goals can often feel like navigating a minefield especially with family or caring for a young baby When everything feels like priority one, while very few things actually are, we find ourselves feeling limited throughout our days.

 In most cases our self care is the first thing we will sacrifice.
 Whether that be the workout you were looking forward to, the diet you’ve practiced religiously, or the precious sleep your body so desperately desires, we often jeopardize our well being for more time.

-For many active individuals, sleep is often the most common aspect to be negotiated.
-The familiar justification that “I’ll just wake up earlier” or “I can stay up later” might not be the most effective route.
+For many active individuals, sleep is often the most common aspect to be negotiated, especially if there are young children or a baby that doesn’t sleep in the house!
+The familiar justification that “I’ll just catch up on sleep later” might not be the most effective route.